 Or take your camera or binoculars and search for wildlife as you paddle in and around the mangroves of Key West.

 Any experience you could want in a kayak is yours when exploring Key West.
+Are you a kayak enthusiast?
+Check out these great places to kayak in the Florida Keys.

 Key West City Guide